WalletConnect/KotlinCodingChallenge/README.md

 The purpose of this test is to evaluate your technical skills, communication and mindset.

 You should exemplify the best work you can do with the provided example and perhaps surprise us with your solution.
 You have *one* week time to work on the test, but our expectations are that a fraction of the time is needed for the test.
+Treat your solution as a production application.

 ## Submission Procedure
 After completing the challenge, push your changes to a remote repo that we can clone from and email the repo to us